CheckOut

 Finishing Services

-We recently discontinued some of our less popular finishes.
-All kitchen cabinets, bookcases, and furniture are now available unfinished or in a choice of 14 stain colors, 9 paint colors, and 3 specialty finishes with a glaze, and a Natural clearcoat varnish.
+All Woodcraft kitchen cabinets, bookcases, and furniture are available unfinished or in a choice of 14 stain colors, 9 paint colors, and 3 specialty finishes with a glaze, and a Natural clearcoat varnish.
+A Brown or Black glaze can also be added to any stain or paint color for an extra 10%.
 The specialty finishes are made as follows:

 • Caramel = Candlelight stain plus a Brown glaze